rocky-jaiswal/my_blogs/source/2019-07-21-http-client-node.html.markdown

     ab -n 2000 -c 10 "http://localhost:7000/javafast"

 After multiple runs I saw that not only the JVM did not crash or consume enormous amounts of memory, the Node server received all 2000 requests and logged them successfully.
-So the JVM has a better HTTP client + resource managment setup and Node does have a solid HTTP server setup to handle big I/O loads.
+So the JVM seems to have a better HTTP client + resource managment setup and Node does have a solid HTTP server setup to handle big I/O loads.
 You cannot say the same about Node HTTP clients though.
-Hope this was fun, happy coding!
+Ofcourse all of this is based on a small experiment, even the JVM can have problems under heavy load.
+Hope this provided some "info-tainment", happy coding!